sebastianfer/ME-35/README.md

 # ME-35
-Codes used for projects in my Intro to Robotics and Mechatronics class.
+Codes written in Python and ROS 2 used for projects in my Intro to Robotics and Mechatronics class.
-ROS 2, Python